EloboAI/crazytrip/.github/instructions/2-development-workflow.instructions.md

 - Keep changes constrained to the affected feature; avoid broad refactors unless explicitly requested and approved.
 - **CRITICAL**: As you complete technical subtasks within the Task, add comments documenting what was done.

-## 8. Completion Flow
+## 9. Completion Flow
 1. **CRITICAL**: When ALL technical tasks in the current Task are completed:
    a.
 Add a final completion comment to the Task issue
    b.
+Update project status to "In review" using GraphQL API
+   c.
 Ask the developer to verify the implementation
 2. **ONLY after developer confirms the Task is complete:**
    a.
+Update the project Status field to `Done` using the GraphQL API with proper project item ID
+   b.
 Close the Task via `mcp_githubmcp_issue_write` (state = closed, state_reason = completed)
-   b.
-Update the project Status field to `Done` using the GraphQL API with proper project item ID
    c.
 Check the parent User Story's acceptance criteria checkboxes
 3. **After closing the Task:**
    a.
 Fetch all sibling Tasks to check their status
    b.
 If all sibling Tasks are closed AND all acceptance criteria are met, ask developer if you should close the User Story
    c.
-If User Story can be closed, follow the same pattern: close issue, update project status, check parent Feature
+If User Story can be closed, follow the same pattern: update status to Done, close issue, check parent Feature
 4. **CRITICAL**: Never close multiple issues in one turn.
 Close one Task, ask developer what's next.
 5. Communicate what was closed, what remains open, and suggest the next logical Task with a short rationale.

-## 9. Communication Reference
+## 10. Communication Reference
 - **CRITICAL**: Always prefix your actions with the Task number: "**[Task #X]** - Action description"
 - Report progress after EACH significant action, not just at the end
 - After finishing a Task and closing it, list outstanding Tasks from the same User Story